 A reverse hyperextension is a two-sided coin.
 It can help you relieve low back pain, among other benefits.
-But it can also cause back injury when done incorrectly, which is probably the last thing you need.
+But it can also cause back injuries when done incorrectly, which is probably the last thing you need.

 Still, that doesn’t mean you should avoid reverse hypers.

 We’ve used this versatile exercise with many clients over the years, and we know from first-hand experience that it can do wonders for your body.
+It’s just a matter of knowing what works and what to avoid.

 Here’s everything you need to know.